On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 He liked hearing Jennifer say that after having resisted the idea of a child in their lives for so long.
 When conception finally happened, it and the resultant pregnancy were totally unexpected.
 By the time it occurred, they had given up on the idea of children.
 Max was gone, and then, like magic, there she was, Jennifer’s mystery “bug”, quietly growing inside her mother, on her way to meet the world, Justine Jennifer Hart, his “J.J.”

 For a while they sat without talking.
 The fire crackled, filling the room with the sweet fragrance of burning wood.
 Jennifer eventually began to sag against him, her body growing heavier.
 The baby, too, fell asleep after letting go of the empty bottle and turning her face into the warmth of his chest.
-He covered her with the blanket, feeling it in his entire being when a tiny hand caught hold of his finger and curled itself tightly around.
+He covered her with the blanket, feeling it in his entire being, the tiny hand curled tightly around his finger.

-Not long after, Marie, and old friend of Max’s, now their housekeeper, entered the great room on the way to her own.
-She had gone up to check on the nursery, discovered her charge missing, and had come down to check on them- mostly on Jennifer, who she adored- and then to go back to bed.
+Not long after, Marie, and old friend of Max’s, now their housekeeper, entered the great room on the way to her own rooms off the kitchen.
+She had gone up the back way to check on the nursery, discovered her charge missing, and had come down to check on them- mostly on Jennifer, who she adored- and then to go back to bed.

-Cushioning Jennifer with a couple of couch pillows, he rose and took the baby to a spot before the fireplace where he placed her on the carpet between two couch pillows and tucked the blanket around her.
+Cushioning Jennifer with a couple of couch pillows, he rose and took the baby to a spot before the fireplace where he placed her and the blanket on the carpet between two couch pillows, tucking them around her.
 Before leaving her, he smoothed her curls and kissed her forehead, whispering, “Daddy loves you,” in her ear.

 He put the house back together for Jennifer, but more so for that little one on the floor.
 She would be raised there, in the place he, Jennifer, and Max spent so many happy, fulfilling years.
 One day, it and the estate would pass to her.
 It was his gift to her for completing his life.
 Just as Max told him, he put in the time, invested wisely in himself, and reaped everything he ever wished for as a lonely, ragged orphan growing up in San Francisco.